TonryR/Tech-Skills-Resume/README.md

 <h4> Description </h4>
-  I have taken and completed the course for LPI Linux Essentials at <a href="https://linuxacademy.com">Linux Academy.</a> These courses included introduction to Linux as an operating system, Linux Kernal, command line syntax , and the overall capabilities of Linux.
+  I have taken and completed the course for LPI Linux Essentials at <a href="https://linuxacademy.com">Linux Academy.</a> These courses included an introduction to Linux as an operating system, Linux Kernal, command line syntax, and the overall capabilities of Linux.

   <h4>Topics:</h4>
 <ul>